A3gisXD/voice_assistant/JOURNAL.md

 Case (for carrying; plan on designing it)

 I guess the first thing to do is to set up the Raspberry Pi so that I can upload the OS onto it.
-I plan to use Python primarily and utilize an open-source API for voice recognition, and possibly add an AI voice assistant.
+I plan to use Python primarily and utilize voice recognition.

 11:22

-First on the Raspberry Pi I need to install/check Python, so using the terminal: python3 --version, if version isn't 3.6+ O need to upgrade: sudo apt update sudo apt install python3 python3-pip.
-The reason why I need 3.6+ is because these versions are needed to use the libraries for the project.
+First step is to update Python because everything will be done on the terminal.
 11:28

-I finished installing Python, and now I need to install the audio libraries.
-While trying to install I ran into an error saying: externally managed environment.
+The system won't allow me to download the libraries, so I'm lost.

 11:32

-The error is because the Raspberry Pi OS is preventing the installation of the audio libraries.
+The error is because the Raspberry Pi OS is preventing.
-The plan is to make a local folder and run it inside a Virtual Environmenmt.
+The plan is to make a local folder and run it inside a Virtual Environment.

 11:34

 Finished installing the libraries.
-To activate the VM I need to run the command: source my_voice_env/bin/activate
+To activate the VM, I need to run the command: source my_voice_env/bin/activate to access.